gfcm/MSSQL/README.md

 RODBCtools
 ==========

-Simple and useful tools that extend the functionality of the [RODBC](https://cran.r-project.org/package=RODBC) package.
+Simple tools that extend the functionality of the [RODBC](https://cran.r-project.org/package=RODBC) package.

 Installation